Cognitive Issues? Here's a Fun Way to Give Your Brain a Workout

-RC: Both of my degrees are in psychology and my academic focus was always on research.
+Ruth: Both of my degrees are in psychology, and my academic focus was always on research.
 I am fascinated by the connection between how we function, how we behave, and changes in the brain.
-The subject of my master’s thesis was how the brain can be re-wired and repaired through cognitive rehabilitation (basic brain exercises) post stroke related brain injury.
+The subject of my master’s thesis was how the brain can be re-wired and repaired through cognitive rehabilitation (basic brain exercises) post-stroke-related brain injury.

 I decided to try looking for some puzzle and game books.
 The one that really caught my dad’s interest was a Spot the Difference game book published by LIFE Magazine.
 The photos were interesting and inspired a bit of imagination.
 It was not just about finding the difference between the two photos, it was also talking about the photos, and talking about what they made us think about or feel.

 Cranium Crunches started to hatch

 Me: How did you take this new knowledge and apply it to improving brain functionality?

 Ruth: I told my son, then in his early twenties, about this cool thing that I found and he introduced me to the bar game Photo Hunt.
 That is where Cranium Crunches started to hatch.

 I set out to create a series of photo-based puzzles that reminds us of our lives: a set of brain exercises with cross-generational appeal that provides a safe place to practice those skills that might be slipping.